gdotgordon/produce-demo/README.md

 Note: another approach would be to include the Produce code as a query parameter, but in REST, it is common to have the resource itself be part of the actual URL, where the query parameters are more for modifiers.

 ## Architecture and Code Layout
 The code has a main package which starts the HTTP server.
-This package creates a signal handler which is tied to a contex cancel function.
-This allows for clean shutdwon.
-THe main code creates a *service* object, which is a wrapper around the store package, which is the mock database.
+This package creates a signal handler which is tied to a context cancel function.
+This allows for clean shutdown.
+The main code creates a *service* object, which is a wrapper around the store package, which is the mock database.
 This service is then passed to the *api* layer, for use with the mux'ed incoming requests.

 Here is a more-specific roadmap of the packages: